 - disposal of dead animals and other animal by-products

 The work includes visits to farms and abattoirs, checking farm records, reacting to complaints and inspecting livestock vehicles in transit.
 Much of the work is proactive, working with the farming community to provide advice and education.

 Biosecurity means taking steps to make sure that good hygiene practices are in place in the livestock industry.
 It is imperative that all persons working with livestock take all possible precautions to ensure that animal disease is not spread from farm to farm.
 Guidance for keepers of livestock and anybody who visits livestock farms can be found on GOV.UK.

 It is a requirement that vehicles used to transport farmed livestock are fully cleansed and disinfected within 24 hours of use, or in any case, before moving any other farm animals.

-The County Council has a duty to ensure that the rules concerning biosecurity are being fully complied with.
+The Authority has a duty to ensure that the rules concerning biosecurity are being fully complied with.
 Any alleged breaches of legislation will be investigated.
-If you suspect that someone has broken any of these rules please contact Trading Standards on 0345 045 5206.
+If you suspect that someone has broken any of these rules, please contact Trading Standards on 0345 045 5206.

 The DEFRA website lists all the current notifiable diseases.
 You can go their website to find out more information or call the DEFRA helpline on 03459 33 55 77.

 Livestock keepers are required by law to keep records of all their livestock movements, births and deaths.
 This is to ensure that livestock is identifiable and traceable.
 Should there be another animal disease outbreak, such as Foot and Mouth, Avian Flu or Swine Vesicular disease, it will be vital to know where livestock is located, where it has travelled from or where it has gone to.
 It is essential that they are up-to-date and correct.
 It is the council's responsibility to encourage you to ensure that these records are maintained accurately.

 For information on the movement and identification of animals, please see the below GOV.UK links: